 Strong Defense for Assault Charges – Fort Worth TX – Free Consultation

 If you or someone you know has been arrested for assault charges in Tarrant County or Fort Worth, Texas, we can help.
-We answer the phones 24 hours a day for emergencies and can post bail or bond as soon as the judge has posted the amount.
 Jeff Hampton is an experienced assault lawyer with a deep understanding of Texas criminal code and the Tarrant County courts.
-If you are facing felony or misdemeanor assault charges, Jeff Hampton is the defense attorney you need on your side.
+If you are facing felony or misdemeanor assault charges, the criminal lawyers at The Hampton Law firm are the defense team you need on your side.